dansantander/eshop-be/README.md

 ## Getting Started

-  - Head over to your server on localhost:3000 or 3001 if you'll be testing the front-end of this app simultaneously.
+  - Head over your server on localhost:3000, or localhost:3001 if you'll be testing the front-end<br>
+  and back-end of this app simultaneously.

 ## Built With

   - Ruby 2.6.5 <br>
   - Ruby on Rails 5.2.4 <br>
   - Git, Github and VScode <br>
+  - RSpec
   - Faker <br>

 ## Contributing